cosmos/relayer/README.md

 # Now you can connect the two chains with one command:
 $ relayer tx full-path ibc0 ibc1

-# Then you can test sending a packet from ibc0 to ibc1
+# Check the token balances on both chains
+$ relayer q balance ibc0
+$ relayer q balance ibc1

+# Then send some tokens between the chains
-$ relayer tx raw xfer ibc0 ibc1
+$ relayer tx transfer ibc0 ibc1 10000n0token true $(relayer keys show ibc1 testkey -a)

+# See that the transfer has completed
+$ relayer q balance ibc0
+$ relayer q balance ibc1

+# Send the tokens back to the account on ibc0
+$ relayer tx transfer ibc1 ibc0 10000n0token false $(relayer keys show ibc0 testkey -a)

+# See that the return trip has completed
+$ relayer q balance ibc0
+$ relayer q balance ibc1

+# NOTE: you will see the stake balances decreasing on each chain.
+This is to pay for fees
+# You can change the amount of fees you are paying on each chain in the configuration.
 ```

+> NOTE: The relayer relies on `cosmos/cosmos-sdk@ibc-alpha` and `tendermint/tendermint@v0.33.0-dev2`.
+If you run into problems building it likely related to those dependancies.
+Also the `two-chainz` script requires that the `cosmos/gaia` and `cosmos/relayer` repos be present locally and buildable.
+Read the script and change the paths as needed.

+## Next items

+- [ ] Setup Versioning
+- [ ] Split the xfer command into xfer-send and xfer-recv
+- [ ] Wire up packet ack and timeout
+- [ ] get naive relay strategy working properly

 ## Setting up Developer Environment

 Working with the relayer can frequently involve working with local developement branches of `gaia`, `cosmos-sdk` and the `relayer`.
 To setup your environment to point at the local versions of the code and reduce the amount of time in your read-eval-print loops try the following:

 1. Set `replace github.com/cosmos/cosmos-sdk => /path/to/local/github.com/comsos/cosmos-sdk` at the end of the `go.mod` files for the `relayer` and `gaia`.
-This will force building from the local versions when running the `./two-chains.sh` script.
+This will force building from the local versions when running the `./two-chainz` script.
-2. After `./two-chains.sh` has run, use `go run main.go --home $RLY` for any relayer commands you are working on.
+2. After `./two-chainz` has run, use `go run main.go --home $RLY` for any relayer commands you are working on.
 This allows you make changes and immediately test them as long as there are no server side changes.
-3. If you make changes in `cosmos-sdk` that need to be reflected server-side, be sure to re-run `./two-chains.sh`.
+3. If you make changes in `cosmos-sdk` that need to be reflected server-side, be sure to re-run `./two-chainz`.
-4. If you need to work off of a `gaia` branch other than `ibc-alpha`, change the branch name at the top of the `./two-chains.sh` script.
+4. If you need to work off of a `gaia` branch other than `ibc-alpha`, change the branch name at the top of the `./two-chainz` script.